ploomber/ploomber/doc/user-guide/r-support.rst

 Setting up R and IRkernel via ``conda``
 ---------------------------------------

-Even if you already have R installed, it is a good practice to isolate your environments from one project to another. ``conda`` can install R inside your project's environment.
+Even if you already have R installed, it is good to isolate your environments from one project to another. ``conda`` can install R inside your project's environment.